Sequential Thinking Multi-Agent System (MAS)

 - Primary problem type (factual, emotional, creative, philosophical, etc.)

-- Required thinking modes for optimal solution
+- Required thinking modes for observability and diagnostics

 AI Routing Flow Diagram